minio/sidekick/README.md

 kubectl logs -f --namespace spark-operator spark-minio-app-driver spark-kubernetes-driver
 ```

-### S3 Cache
+### High Performance S3 Cache
-S3 compatible object store can be configured for shared cache storage
+S3 compatible object store can be configured for shared cache storage.
+This will allow applications using Sidekick load balancer to share a distributed cache, thus allowing hot tier caching.
+The cache can be
+any S3 compatible object store either within the network or remote,
+offering vastly improved time to first byte for applications, while also
+fully utilizing cache storage capacity and reducing network traffic.

+#### Enabling cache
-Caching can be enabled by setting the cache environment variables for sidekick which specify
-the endpoint of S3 compatible object store, access key, secret key to authenticate to the store.
+Caching can be enabled by setting the cache environment variables for sidekick which specify the endpoint of S3 compatible object store, access key, secret key to authenticate to the store.
-Objects are cached on GET to the shared store if object from the backend exceeds a configurable
-minimum size.
-Default minimum size is 1MB
+Objects are cached on GET to the shared store if object from the backend exceeds a configurable minimum size.
+Default minimum size is 1MB.
 ```bash
 export SIDEKICK_CACHE_ENDPOINT="https://minio:9080"
 export SIDEKICK_CACHE_ACCESS_KEY="minio"